agmeadows/election-analysis/README.md

 # Election-Analysis

 ## Project Overview
-Calculate the candidate winner for the local congress election from data provided from the Colorodo Board of Elections
+Calculate the candidate winner for the local congress election from data provided from the Colorado Board of Elections

 1. Calculate the total votes cast.
 2. Get a complete list of counties participating in polling.